 The Internal Revenue Service notified the State on March 4, 2013 of an 8.7% reduction in direct pay subsidies for the State's outstanding "build America bonds" (BABs) and recovery zone economic development bonds (RZEDBs).
 The actual result for fiscal year 2013 was a reduction in direct pay subsidies payable to the State with respect to interest on one general obligation BABs issue in the amount of approximately \$36,106.
 On October 3, 2013 the Internal Revenue Service notified the State that the sequestration reduction was lowered to 7.2%.
-The State projects this will result in an aggregate shortfall in fiscal year 2014 of \$511,109 (of the \$6.8 million in direct pay subsidies expected prior to the impact of sequestration), representing direct pay subsidies for interest payments on two general obligation BABs issues, one turnpike BABs issue, one GARVEE BABs issue and one

-GARVEE RZEDBs issue.
-The State expects to make-up for the reduced federal subsidy payments with other moneys in the General Fund, Turnpike System and Highway Fund.
+During fiscal year 2014, the State requested through IRS filings interest subsidies totaling \$6,802,716 associated with five bond issues.
+The actual result for fiscal year 2014 was a reduction in direct pay subsidies payable to the State with respect to interest in the following amounts: \$162,280 with respect to general obligation BABs, \$123,426 with respect to GARVEE BABs and RZEDBs and \$225,406 with respect to Turnpike System BABs.
+On March 10, 2014, the federal government announced that the reduction to be effective for federal fiscal year 2015 would be 7.3%.
+The State projects this will result in an aggregate shortfall in fiscal year 2015 of approximately \$496,598 out of a total of \$6,802,716 to be requested in interest subsidies.
+The State applied other moneys in the General Fund, Turnpike System and Federal Highway Trust Fund to make up for the reduced federal subsidy payments in fiscal year 2014, and expects to do the same for the reduced subsidies in fiscal year 2015.